mundaneprogramming/mundaneprogramming.github.io/examples/combining-text-files.md

 ## Baby names by state

-The U.S. [Social Security Administration releases bulk data on baby names](TK) in two different zip files: [TK](by state) and [TK](by year).
+The U.S. [Social Security Administration releases bulk data on baby names](http://www.ssa.gov/oact/babynames/limits.html) in two different zip files: [by state](http://www.ssa.gov/oact/babynames/state/namesbystate.zip) and [by year (nationwide)](http://www.ssa.gov/oact/babynames/names.zip).
 Each zip file contains dozens of text files totaling in the tens of megabytes.

-The [states file](TK) is pretty straightforward.
+The [states file](http://www.ssa.gov/oact/babynames/state/namesbystate.zip) is pretty straightforward.
 The list of text files, one for each state, looks like this:

 ~~~
 AK.TXT    HI.TXT    MI.TXT    NV.TXT    TX.TXT